Dec 09, 2025 · 7 min read

 The Business Value of IIoT

-Companies do not invest millions in IIoT just to have nice-looking dashboards; they do it to drive massive ROI through specific use cases:
+Companies do not invest in IIoT just to have dashboards; they do it to drive measurable ROI through specific use cases:

 Conclusion

-While the technical hurdles (legacy protocols, strict cybersecurity, and massive data volumes) are high, the payoff is unparalleled visibility into the factory floor.
-By bridging the gap between Information Technology (IT) and Operational Technology (OT), IIoT allows industrial enterprises to transition from reactive scrambling to proactive, data-driven optimization.
+While the technical hurdles (legacy protocols, strict cybersecurity, and large data volumes) are high, the payoff can be strong visibility into the factory floor.
+By bridging the gap between Information Technology (IT) and Operational Technology (OT), IIoT can help industrial enterprises transition from reactive operations to proactive, data-driven optimization.

 Ready to build your IIoT infrastructure?
 Explore the Proxus Platform →